Shaker-style pantry box

 The Shaker-style pantry box is a round bentwood box made by hand.

 Such boxes are "associated with Shaker folklife because they express the utility and uniformity valued in Shaker culture."

 Description

 Shaker boxes were traditionally finished with milk paint made from milk casein, tinted with earth pigments.
 Milk paint is incredibly durable, lasting hundreds of years when used indoors.

-Shakers cease actual production

 The concept continues to be meticulously honored by modern woodworkers, who are aware of the difficult process involved.